 Muhammad took his mule and rode away from the place, looking for a sandy spot to spend the night.

 At dawn he went to mosque.
 He greeted the Imam, who returned the greeting coldly.
 As soon as the prayers were over, the Imam sprang to his feet and left, saying his wife was ill.

 Muhammad went from place to place along the reed edge, thinking.
 "Why don't I go back to Ighmizen and marry my friend's daughter?" he thought ruefully.
 "Go!"
-Itto's eyes challenged him.
+Yetto's eyes challenged him.
 "What's stopping you?"
 But go he could not.
 He was now glued to this land.
-It looked as if someone had cast a spell on him.
+It all looked as if someone had cast a spell on him.

 At midday he went back to where his shack once stood.
-He sighed twice: firstly because he thought that Itto's father might have been behind this; secondly, because he saw his saddle lying beside the rubble.
+He sighed twice: firstly because he thought that Yetto's father might have been behind this; secondly, because he saw his saddle lying beside the rubble.
 That meant that his family too were not willing to see him again.